“Hey Siri, what are the top AI trends?”

 - With a CAGR of 33.2 percent, the AI industry is expected to reach US$266.92 billion by 2027.
 Artificial Intelligence trends are encouraging businesses and the general public to constantly look forward to future AI advancements.

-Let’s take a look at these 10 top AI trends for 2021 to know what does the future of AI hold for us:
+Let’s take a look at these 10 top AI trends for 2022 to know what the future of AI hold for us:

 1. Ethical AI

-If you are wondering what is ethical AI, it is one of the most popular trends in 2021.
+If you are wondering what ethical AI is, it is one of the most popular trends in 2022.
 There have been concerns regarding the use of robots and artificial intelligence (AI).

 In recent years, several individuals, corporations, and governments – have been interested in the ethical problems surrounding AI, with researchers exploring methods to make AI more transparent and dependable.